HuangRunHua/PicsCase/PicsMac 1.0 Release Notes.md

-# PicsMac 1.0 Release Notes
+# PicsCase 1.0 Release Notes
-Update PicsMac to reach new features, and enjoy this convenient and compact software.
+Update PicsCase to reach new features, and enjoy this convenient and compact software.

 ## Overview
-PicMac 1.0 is an macOS app which can help you add a device image shell to your selected image.
-PicMac 1.0 requires a Mac running macOS Monterey 12.1 or later.
+PicsCase 1.0 is an macOS app which can help you add a device image shell to your selected image.
+PicsCase 1.0 requires a Mac running macOS Monterey 12.1 or later.

 ## Apple Bezels
 ### Features